Bash Guide for Beginners Chapter 1. Bash and Bash scripts

 - Bash can be configured to exit when it encounters unreferenced variables.
 In interactive mode this behavior is disabled.

 - When shell built-in commands encounter redirection errors, this will not cause the shell to exit.

 - Special built-ins returning errors when used in POSIX mode don't cause the shell to exit.
-The built-in commands are listed in Section 1.3.2.
+The built-in commands are listed in Chapter 1, "Shell built-in commands".

 - Failure of exec will not exit the shell.